Are Manchester United going to sack Mason Greenwood?

 Manchester United striker Mason Greenwood is embroiled in controversy over allegations of abuse.

-Greenwood's partner, Harriet Dobson, posted photos of cuts and bruises on Instagram and evidence of an audio clip with the pair arguing, before taking down the content.
+A woman posted photos of cuts and bruises on Instagram and an audio clip of an argument, before removing the content.
 United have since suspended the forward.

 “Mason Greenwood will not return to training or play matches until further notice,” the club confirmed.